AI is Not Your Nervous System

 - Call coaches, healers, practitioners, and tech people to higher standards and better boundaries.

-I’m not anti-AI.
+I am not anti-AI.
 I use tools responsibly where they help: brainstorming, drafting, organizing ideas.
-But I refuse to pretend a model can replace co-regulation, attunement, accountability, or love.
+I refuse to pretend a model can replace co-regulation, attunement, accountability, or love.
 When we blur that line, people get hurt.

 - Not a witch-hunt or subtweet.
 I am addressing a pattern, not a person.